AirChandler/EVTCalendarTBC/README.md

 Event dates are correct to http://forum.warmane.com/showthread....47#post2903147

-If any event dates are incorrect please let me know below or submit an issue thanks; I'm only keeping event dates correct to warmane's schedule at this current time.
+If any event dates are incorrect please let me know below or submit an issue thanks.

 ## Credits